-Uber, Lyft and other transportation network companies are able to easily meet you at any passenger pickup area in Terminals A, B and C. You need to have their app and an account to use these services.
+Uber, Lyft and other transportation network companies are able to easily meet you at any passenger pickup area in Terminals 1 and 2.
+You need to have their app and an account to use these services.

 Is there public transportation to Dulles and BWI airports from Reagan?